 And the good news is that there are multiple ways you can collect feedback from your customers and gain unique insights about their needs and preferences.

 One of the most straightforward methods is using surveys.
-Many online tools make this easy, and you can either embed the survey link on your site or reach out to customers directly.
+Many online survey tools make this easy, and you can either embed the survey link on your site or reach out to customers directly.

 Surveys are great because you can do them at scale, they require little effort once set up, and you can ask all kinds of questions, even open-ended ones.